Patrick A. Baeuerle

-Patrick Baeuerle (born 24 November 1957) is a German-based molecular biologist, immunologist, professor and a biopharmaceutical entrepreneur.
+Patrick Baeuerle (born 24 November 1957) is a Germanmolecular biologist, immunologist, professor and a biopharmaceutical entrepreneur.
 Baeuerle is known for his work on tyrosine sulfation of proteins, transcription factor NF-kappaB, and the development of bispecific T-cell engaging antibodies for therapy of cancer.

 Education

-Baeuerle earned his diploma in biology from University of Konstanz, Germany.
-He received his Ph.D. in biochemistry summa cum laude, from the Ludwig Maximilian University of Munich.
+Baeuerle earned his diploma in biology from the University of Konstanz, Germany.
+He received his Ph.D. in biochemistry summa cum laude, from LMU Munich.
 His postdoctoral training was with the Nobel Laureate David Baltimore at the Whitehead Institute at Massachusetts Institute of Technology, Cambridge, MA.

 Career

 After his post-doctorate, Baeuerle led a research group at Gene Center in Martinsried, Germany.
-In 1993, he became the professor of molecular biology, and was and the chairman at the medical faculty of Freiburg University, Germany.
+In 1993, he became the professor of molecular biology, and was and the chairman at the medical faculty of the University of Freiburg, Germany.

 Between 1996 and 2015, he served as head of drug discovery at Tularik Inc., as chief scientific officer at Micromet Inc., and as a vice president research for Amgen Inc. in Munich, Germany.

 Baeuerle is the co-founder of the companies, iOmx AG, Harpoon Inc, TCR^{2} Inc, Maverick Inc, and Cullinan LLC.
 He is one of the Managing directors at MPM capital, which is a Cambridge-based venture capital firm.